Skip to content

 Be sure to have confluent cli.

-• Environment: for access control isolation, configuration sharing
+• Environment: for access control isolation, and Flink configuration sharing

 • Compute pool represents resources to run Task manager and Job manager.
 Each Flink SQL statement is associated with exactly one Compute Pool.
 See example of pool definition and in cmf folder